codebyzeb/CLIMB/README.md

 The entry point to the codebase is the `train.py` file.
 This file expects to receive a hydra-style config file that stores all relevant parameters for the dataset, data processing, tokenization, and model training.
 [Hydra](https://hydra.cc/docs/tutorials/structured_config/intro/) provides a system for structuring config files in a hierarchical, decomposable format.

-Our BabyLM project is particularly interested in looking at curriculum learning and its use in low-resource, cognitively-plausible language modeling.
-We hope to train a transformer language model via a curriculum that resembles how humans learn language, and through this show that the resulting moodel can acquire both syntax and high-level language understanding even with limited data.

-We experiment with two distinct types of curriculum learning: data-driven curricula and objective-driven curricula.
-The idea of data-driven curriculum learning is to dynamically change the type of data that a model is exposed to over the course of training.
-Initially, we might want to show the model simpler data (note that how difficulty is defined is a parameter that we experiment with) and later in training ramp up the difficulty, as the model begins to master simpler concepts.
-Objective-driven curriculum learning, on the other hand, looks at adapting the objective function that is used to train the model over the course of training.
-As in the data-driven setting, the high-level goal is to bootstrap quick language learning of the model by initially training it to perform 'easier' tasks and later increase the difficulty of the objective.

 In the subsequent section, we outline the high-level structure of our code-base.

 ### Config Files